Russia's war on Ukraine latest: Russian forces press attacks in east | Headlines

 LEAKED DOCUMENTS * Ukraine has been forced to amend some military plans ahead of a much-vaunted counter-offensive due to a leak of classified U.S. documents, CNN reported.

 * Some Western security experts and U.S. officials suspect the highly classified military and intelligence documents may have been leaked by someone from the United States.
-DIPLOMACY, TRADE
+DIPLOMACY, POLITICS

-* The U.S. government will seek to rally allies this week to ratchet up economic pressure on Russia and shore up support for Kyiv, a top U.S. Treasury official is to say. * Ukraine is seeking a visit by Indian Prime Minister Narendra Modi, believing it should be more involved in resolving the war.
+* Facing up to a quarter of a century in jail on treason charges he denies, Kremlin critic Vladimir Kara-Murza told a Moscow court his trial recalled one of Josef Stalin's show trials in the 1930s and said he had done nothing wrong. * The U.S. government will seek to rally allies this week to ratchet up economic pressure on Russia and shore up support for Kyiv, a top U.S. Treasury official is to say.

-* President Alexander Lukashenko said Belarus needs guarantees that Russia will defend the country "like its own territory" in the event of attack, state-owned BelTA reported. * Russia threatened to bypass a U.N.-brokered grain deal unless obstacles to its farm exports were removed.

 QUOTES "The enemy (Russia) switched to so-called scorched earth tactics from Syria.
 It is destroying buildings and positions with air strikes and artillery fire." - Colonel General Oleksandr Syrskyi, commander of Ukraine's ground forces, on the situation in Bakhmut.